Your super can help fund your life after work, and you get to decide how.

 When can you get your super?

-In most cases, you can access your super when:
+In most cases, you can access your super when one of these apply:

-- You have reached 'preservation age' and are permanently retiring from the workforce.
-Permanently retired means you do not intend to work in paid employment for more than 10 hours a week
+- You reach age 60 and permanently retire from the workforce.
+This usually means you do not plan to work in a paid job for more than 10 hours a week.

-- You have reached 65 years of age.
-At that age, you have unrestricted access to your super, even if you have not retired
+- You turn 65.
+At 65, you can usually access to your super, even if you still work.

 - permanent incapacity